 #3 Cloud Native Skills

 Gardener solves problems by applying Kubernetes and Kubernetes principles itself.
-Developers and operators who obtain familiarity with Kubernetes, will immediately notice, and appreciate our concept and can contribute intuitively.
+Developers and operators who obtain familiarity with Kubernetes will immediately notice and appreciate our concept and can contribute intuitively.
 The Gardener maintainers feel responsible to facilitate community members and contributors.
 Barriers will further be reduced by our ongoing landscaper and documentation efforts.
 This is why we are so confident on Gardener adoption.

 The Gardener team is gladly welcoming new community members, especially regarding adoption and contribution.
-Be invited to try out your very own Gardener installation, join our Slack channel or community calls.
+Feel invited to try out your very own Gardener installation, join our Slack channel or community calls.
 We’re looking forward to seeing you there!